 ACCESSING THE CLUSTER

 We have a lab share on Dartmouth's Discovery Supercomputing Cluster, with subfolders for each individual lab member's data and analyses.
 You can request an account to access the cluster here.
 Once you have your account, you'll need to email John Hudson to grant it permissions to access the lab share and submit jobs on Discovery.

 Logging Into the Cluster

 To log into the cluster, you'll need to use the command line.
 Never used the command line before?
 Check out this tutorial.

-Once you have a terminal window open, log in using the following command:
+Once you have a terminal window open, log in using the following line of code:

 ssh -Y yourDartmouthID@discovery7.hpcc.dartmouth.edu